Working with allied health assistants

 In the event of a claim or allegation, professional indemnity insurance could help with your legal defence and pay for claims made against you.
 It could also cover the cost of patient compensation or damages.

-However, if a claim is made against you and your employee (eg, if you employ an AHA), you will require entity insurance to be covered.
-Whether your employee is a contractor or on direct payroll does not affect your cover.
+However, if a claim is made against you and your employee (eg, if you employ an AHA, physiotherapist or others), you will require entity insurance to cover your business name.
+Entity insurance does not provide cover for your employees or contractors.

 Professional indemnity and entity insurance under your APA member insurance policy does not cover you for claims associated with third parties (such as outsourced AHAs who work for a third party).